vfmd/vfmd-spec/doc/specification.md

      5. Let _reference id start position_ be the _linked content start
         position_ of the _top node_; Let _reference id end position_ be
-        ( _current-position_ - 1 ).
+        ( [current-position] - 1 ).
 The substring of the _input
         character sequence_ starting from the _reference id start position_ and ending at the _reference id end position_, both inclusive, is called the _reference id string_.

-        The _reference id string_ shall be used to look up the actual link url and link title from the _link reference association map_.
+        The _reference id string_ shall be used to look up the actual link url and link title from the [link reference association map].

-        If the _link reference association map_ contains an entry for _reference id string_, then the output shall have the _enclosed content_ linked to the link url and link title specified in the entry for the _reference id string_ in the _link reference association map_.
+        If the [link reference association map] contains an entry for _reference id string_, then the output shall have the _enclosed content_ linked to the link url and link title specified in the entry for the _reference id string_ in the [link reference association map].

-        If the _link reference association map_ does not contain an entry for _reference id string_, then the output shall have the _enclosed content_ appear as text, without being linked, enclosed within the text forming the _opening link tag_ and the text forming the _closing link tag_.
+        If the [link reference association map] does not contain an entry for _reference id string_, then the output shall have the _enclosed content_ appear as text, without being linked, enclosed within the text forming the _opening link tag_ and the text forming the _closing link tag_.

-     6. The _top node_ is popped off
+     6. The [top node] is popped off

      7. All nodes with _node type_ equal to _link node_ are removed from
-        the _stack of potential opening span tags_
+        the [stack of potential opening span tags]

- 2. If the _topmost node_ of type _other link node_ is not _null_, and
+ 2. If the [topmost node of type] _link node_ is not _null_, and
-    if the _remaining-character-sequence_ matches the regular expression pattern `/^\]\s*\[(([^\\\[\]]|\\.)*)\]/` (Example: `] [ref id]`),
+    if the [remaining-character-sequence] matches the regular expression pattern `/^\]\s*\[(([^\\\[\]]|\\.)*)\]/` (Example: `] [ref id]`),
     then the following is done: